What’s it like to being your own boss and a blogger?

 The library was my teacher.
 I checked out many great books about multitasking in business.
-I assumed that those skills would more than apply in life.
+As I read, I assumed that those skills would more than apply in life.
 I realized the more things that I focused on, I was actually able to successfully complete each task.
 I’m sure it probably sounds crazy, but it’s all true.
 I am self-taught through behavior modification. ☺

 Quickly tell us about yourself and what you’re currently: